Oghma-Infinium/Ascensio/README.md

 **Modlist Support: [Waking Dreams](https://discord.gg/WakingDreams)**

-***Ascensio requires the full AE upgrade, which means you must purchase the AE edition of the game for the list to function!***
+***Ascensio requires the full AE upgrade, which means you must purchase the AE edition of the game to install the modlist!***

 # Contents
 - [Contents](#contents)